 Back to research groups

-The Mattiroli group studies chromatin dynamics during DNA replication to understand how the epigenetic information is faithfully propagated during cell division.
+The Mattiroli group studies chromatin dynamics during DNA replication to understand how chromatin organization is propagated through cell division.

-We have developed a quantitative nucleosome assembly (NAQ) assay that measures nucleosome formation in vitro (Figure 2).
-This assay enabled us to elucidate the mechanism of action of the chromatin assembly factor 1 (CAF-1), leading to the first described molecular model for nucleosome assembly (Figure 3) (1)(2).
+We have developed a quantitative nucleosome assembly (NAQ) assay that measures nucleosome formation in vitro.
+We have used this assay to study the mechanism of action of the chromatin assembly factor 1 (CAF-1).
+CAF-1 orchestrates chromatin assembly during DNA replication.

 Mattiroli F*, Bhattacharyya S*, Dyer PN, White AE, Sandman K, Burkhart BW, Byrne KR, Lee T, Ahn NG, Santangelo TJ, Reeve JN, Luger K